CYGNUS-RD/cygno/infrastructure.md

 * if you need also local computing resesources plese fill http://www.lnf.infn.it/computing/cgi-bin/newaccountrequest.pl

 ### Computing resources and OPEN VPN @ LNGS (DAQ, shift, ecc)
-* send an email to: giovanni.mazzitelli@lnf.infn.it to be autorized
+* send an email to: stefano.piacentini@gssi.it to be autorized
 * if you need also local computing resesources **Cygno VM login and U-LITE nodes** (deprecated) plese specify in the mail.
 * when aproved install the profile install the profile https://www.lngs.infn.it/en/vpn